 Stock-for-stock exchange.
 Company A becomes an absolute parent company of Company B, by issuing new shares in Company A in exchange for all of the shares in Company B (Article 767, Companies Act).
 Foreign companies cannot use this method to obtain control of a company.
-However, by using a triangular merger (in which a subsidiary absorbs and merges with the target, and provides shares of its parent company to shareholders of the absorbed target), a subsidiary of a foreign company in Japan is able to absorb a Japanese company by using its parent company's shares (Articles 749.1(2) and 751.1(3), Companies Act).
-In addition, a stock-for-stock exchange, in which the parent company's shares are used for consideration, is allowed (Articles 768.1(2) and 770.1(3), Companies Act).
+However, by using a triangular merger (in which a subsidiary absorbs and merges with the target and then provides its parent company's shares to shareholders of the absorbed target), a foreign company's subsidiary in Japan can absorb a Japanese company using its parent company's shares (Articles 749.1(2) and 751.1(3), Companies Act).
+In addition, a stock-for-stock exchange in which the parent company's shares are used for consideration, is also allowed (Articles 768.1(2) and 770.1(3), Companies Act).